 Tuesday 7th November

-Three times BBC Radio 2 Folk Awards 2017 nominee for:
+Two times BBC Radio 2 Folk Awards 2017 for:

 ‘Daoirí is one of the most important traditional singers to emerge in the last decade’

 ‘I’ve been listening to Daoirí’s emerging sounds since first hearing him at the Góilin Singers Club in Dublin when he was a young lad….always a treat to hear him sing.’